Saturday, February 16, 2019

 The hamlet where Lee has his country-home looked exactly as we remembered it.

 It had been awhile since we spent time with Lee.
-During the prior year, he rented his home, called Wixon House, to tenants.
+During the prior year, he rented his home, named Wixon House, to tenants.
 Their lease ended on New Year's Day, and they relocated to the Kingdom of Thailand.
 Thus, many of Lee's personal items were still in boxes in the basement.

 As usual, Lee gave his 5-person team a "heads-up" that we were coming to the house.
 The landscaper cleared fallen leaves/branches from the lawns and swept the pavement.
 His handymen hauled certain boxes upstairs, so we could use glassware, teacups, towels, and sheets.
 They put Lee's mattresses back on the beds.
 Both housekeepers washed linens, readied the 5 bathrooms, and unpacked some boxes.
 While they finished, Lee picked us up at the town's train station and took us for a lakeside breakfast.
 Here's our view from the window where we sat.
-As if a gift from the Universe, we witnessed the waitresses singing "Happy Birthday" to a nearby table!
-I assured Lewis that it was a starter gift from the Universe for his birthday weekend.
-He agreed.

 Then, we arrived at Lee's "lake house".
+Prettily, it is enclosed by forests and a Nature Preserve.

 As is Lee's custom, he puts us in the east-facing guest room, for morning brightness.
 It has its own sitting room, and